rsalmei/alive-progress/README.md

 ![alive-progress demo](https://raw.githubusercontent.com/rsalmei/alive-progress/main/img/alive-demo.gif)

-I like to think of it as a new kind of progress bar for Python since it has, among other things:
+I like to think of this as a new kind of progress bar for Python since it has, among other things:

 - a **live spinner** that is incredibly cool and clearly shows your lengthy process did not hang, or your ssh connection did not drop;
 - a **visual feedback** which reacts to your processing, as the live spinner will go faster or slower with it;